MicrosoftDocs/azure-docs/articles/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview.md

 What federation options are supported for users in the target tenant back to the source tenant?

 - For each internal user in the source tenant, cross-tenant synchronization creates a federated external user (commonly used in B2B) in the target.
 It supports syncing internal users.
 This includes internal users federated to other identity systems using domain federation (such as [Active Directory Federation Services](/windows-server/identity/ad-fs/ad-fs-overview)).
-It does not support syncing external users.
+It doesn't support syncing external users.

-Does cross-tenant synchronization leverage System for Cross-Domain Identity Management (SCIM)?
+Does cross-tenant synchronization use System for Cross-Domain Identity Management (SCIM)?

 - No. Currently, Azure AD supports a SCIM client, but not a SCIM server.
 For more information, see [SCIM synchronization with Azure Active Directory](../fundamentals/sync-scim.md).